Nashville Statement: Contents

 The Statement includes a preamble and 14 articles.
 The opening paragraph begins, "Evangelical Christians at the dawn of the twenty-first century find themselves living in a period of historic transition.
 As Western culture has become increasingly post-Christian, it has embarked upon a massive revision of what it means to be a human being."
-The Statement presents a complementarian view of gender and a traditionalist view of sexuality.
+The Statement presents a complementarian view of gender and sexuality.